slideflow/slideflow/docs-source/source/tutorial2.rst

     ...         'er_status_by_ihc': ['Positive', 'Negative']
     ... })

-To extract tiles from the slides in this dataset, use the :meth:`slideflow.dataset.Dataset.extract_tiles` method:
+To extract tiles from the slides in this dataset, use the :meth:`slideflow.Dataset.extract_tiles` method:

 .. code-block:: python